FlorianValery/Online-CS-Degree/README.md

 </details>

-This class also requires a [Final Project] (https://github.com/FlorianValery/MyOSU).
+This class also requires a [Final Project](https://github.com/FlorianValery/MyOSU).

 ## Core CS